Trump invokes 18th century law to declare invasion by gangs and speed deportations

 It said district courts might then issue temporary restraining orders on actions such as drone strikes, sensitive intelligence operations, or terrorist captures or extraditions.
 The court “should halt that path in its tracks,” the department argued.

-The unusual flurry of litigation highlights the controversy around the Alien Enemies Act, which could give Trump vast power to deport people in the country illegally.
-It could let him bypass some protections of normal criminal and immigration law.
-But it would face immediate challenges along the lines of Saturday's litigation because it has previously only been used during wartime.
+The unusual flurry of litigation highlights the controversial act, which could give Trump vast power to deport people in the country illegally.
+It could let him bypass some protections of normal criminal and immigration law to swiftly deport those his administration contends are members of the gang.

-The law requires a formal declaration of war before it can be used.
-But immigration lawyers were alarmed by a flurry of activity Friday night.
+The White House is preparing to move about 300 people it identifies as members of the gang to detention in El Salvador.

-“Last night, it appears the government was preparing to deport a number of Venezuelans they had no legal authority to deport,” said Ahilan Arulanantham, an immigration lawyer in Los Angeles who filed two petitions to block deportations that night.
+Associated Press writer Regina Garcia Cano in Caracas, Venezuela, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.